micmejia/bible-dump/AMPC/Hebrews/Heb 10.md

-And let us consider _and_ give [^d]attentive, continuous care to watching over one another, studying how we may stir up (stimulate and incite) to love _and_ helpful deeds _and_ noble activities,
+And let us consider _and_ give attentive, continuous care to watching over one another, studying how we may stir up (stimulate and incite) to love _and_ helpful deeds _and_ noble activities,